Algomorph/cvcalib/README.md

-# calib_video_opencv
+# cvcalib

-Powerful console application for calibration (including stereo calibration) of cameras from video files based on the OpenCV library.
+Powerful console application & python utilities for calibration (including stereo calibration) of cameras from video files based on the OpenCV library.

 ###News Update